“Anecdotes from a White-Collar Roughneck”

 Beginning his career as a journalist in his native Oklahoma, Unsell would soon develop national energy policies after joining the IPAA in 1948.
 His leadership role in Washington, D.C., during major oil and natural gas events became a significant part of the modern U.S. petroleum industry.
 In December 2004, he gave AOGHS exclusive permission to publish the forward and early chapters of his then in-progress memoirs, “Recollections of Lloyd N. Unsell.”

-This historical society is proud to offer the forward and first five chapters of Mr. Unsell’s fine writing (an unfinished work, alas).
-Fortunately, thanks to the help and encouragement from his son, Lloyd N. Unsell Jr., the senior Unsell completed another 10 chapters and participated in several video interviews).
+Thanks to the help and encouragement from his son, Lloyd N. Unsell Jr., the senior Unsell completed another 10 chapters and participated in several video interviews).
 In 2018, Lloyd Jr., deputy mayor of Delmar, Maryland, preserved his father’s “Anecdotes from a White-Collar Roughneck” for publication.

-When the Oil & Gas Journal noted the death of Lloyd N. Unsell on April 7, 2007, at age 84, the magazine described how he rose from “reporting for a small Oklahoma newspaper to become one of the U.S. oil and gas industry’s most influential leaders in Washington, D.C. as president of the Independent Petroleum Association of America.”
+When the Oil & Gas Journal noted the death of Unsell on April 7, 2007, at age 84, the magazine described how he rose from “reporting for a small Oklahoma newspaper to become one of the U.S. oil and gas industry’s most influential leaders in Washington, D.C. as president of the Independent Petroleum Association of America.”

 AOGHS here preserves a remarkable early career during some of the most challenging years representing domestic production.
 Unsell joined the IPAA in 1948 as a staff writer, later managed public and media relations, and became executive vice president in 1976 and president in 1985.